mesosphere/dcos-commons/docs/tutorial.md

 the
 executors will contain a **persistent volume**, which is a folder or mount point on the agent that persists even after a task fails.
-This allows a stateful service to recover with its data intact after node or task failure.
+This allows a stateful service to recover with its data intactafter task failure or temporary node failure.

 In this tutorial, `data-store` is the scheduler, and `meta-data-{0,1}` and `data-{0-1}` are the executors.